pavel-collab/Hash-Table/Readme.md

 ```
 Enter action: LIST 4
 ```
-- use "DUMP" to output all information about hash table; The infirmation will be output to the log named "log.txt" in the curent folder.
+- use "DUMP" to output all information about hash table.
+The infirmation will be output to the log named "log.txt" in the curent folder.

 ## Protection mode.
 There is a protection mode in the programm.
 This mode switch on verefication and help to find errors such as: